William Trickett

 Trickett, who has been several times Mayor of the Borough of Woollahra, represented Paddington in the New South Wales Legislative Assembly from 18 November 1880 to 23 December 1887, when he resigned and was appointed a member of the New South Wales Legislative Council which he held until his death.
 He was Postmaster-General in the Stuart ministry from May 1883 to May 1884, when he took the position of Minister of Public Instruction in the same Government, and retained office in the succeeding first Dibbs ministry until its resignation in December 1885.
 Trickett was also Chairman of Committees in the Assembly for eight months, but resigned in consequence of illness.
 He was a justice of the peace, a trustee of the Art Gallery, a member of the State Children's Relief Board, was on the committee of the Royal Sydney Yacht Squadron, an officeholder in several of the sporting clubs, a director of several mercantile institutions, and a member of the Parliamentary Standing Committee on Public Works.

 He was a commissioner for New South Wales for the international exhibitions in Calcutta in 1883, London in 1886, Adelaide in 1887 and Melbourne in 1888.

-Trickett died of heart disease on 4 July 1916 (aged 72) at his home, Shorewell, in Woollahra, New South Wales; he was survived by his wife, two sons and four daughters.
+Trickett died of heart disease on 4 July 1916 (aged 72) at his home, Shorewell, in Woollahra, New South Wales.
+At the time of his death, he had a wife, two sons and four daughters.
 He was buried in the Anglican section of Waverley Cemetery.